bharath12b5/mvn-linux/Building-Puppet.md

 	2) Create at least one plugin

 ## Testing
-For testing, run the tests from the source code.
+For testing, run the tests from the source code on Master machine.

 1. Switch user to puppet, clone Puppet git repository in /home/puppet and execute "bundle install" to install the required gems
     ````